Skip to main content

 Ingredients

-This recipe comes together easily and gives you tender beef in a savory creamy curry, full of fragrant spices.
+This recipe comes together easily and gives you tender beef in a savoury creamy curry, full of fragrant spices.
 Make sure to serve with rice or naan to sop up the curry sauce.

 • 4 EACH whole cloves and green cardamom pods